zhiyu7/zhiyu7.jithub.io/_pages/home.md

 ### Computational Multi-omics for Age-related Diseases

-Our research focuses on **computational modeling of human multi-omics** data to uncover the mechanisms driving cardiovascular and other age-related diseases, aiming to identify personalized strategies for disease prevention and treatment.
+Our research focuses on **computational modeling of human multi-omics** data to uncover the mechanisms driving **cardiovascular and other age-related diseases**, aiming to identify personalized strategies for disease prevention and treatment.

 Key areas of interest: